 We might not be seen to be an oppressed social group, but that’s (I think) largely because most people in the world don’t even know what “otherkin” means.
 That doesn’t negate the fact that I can’t ever express what I truly am, or physically be the animal I want to be.
 Oppressed?
 Maybe not.
 Suppressed?
 I think so.

-Anonymous asked: because you identify as guinea pig, does that mean you want to have sexual/romantic relationships with guinea pigs? how can you be in a sexual/romantic relationship with a human when you truly believe you are a guinea pig? i am not trying to be rude here i am just seriously wondering
+Anonymous said: because you identify as guinea pig, does that mean you want to have sexual/romantic relationships with guinea pigs? how can you be in a sexual/romantic relationship with a human when you truly believe you are a guinea pig? i am not trying to be rude here i am just seriously wondering

 I think you need to differentiate between sex and romance.
 Sex is physical.
 Since I am clearly not physically a guinea pig, I obviously don’t want to have sex with guinea pigs.
 I mean, I have human sexual organs.
 The logic “if you’re a guinea pig kin, shouldn’t you want to have sex with guinea pigs” runs along the same lines as “if you’re an [insert animal] kin, how are you using a computer” (bear in mind that both can be triggering - I have body dysmorphia and am constantly, painfully aware that I’m not a guinea pig).
 I never denied that I have a human physical body with human needs.
 It’s just that I have an animal spirit.

 On the other hand, I think I could theoretically feel romantically for guinea pigs.
 That isn’t to say that I would ever want a “relationship,” but as I can connect with them on a very real level, there’s no reason why, hypothetically, I shouldn’t be able to form different attachments with different individual guinea pigs.
 Romantic, platonic, whatever.

 Hope this answers your question.
 Thank you for asking so nicely.